github/docs/content/sponsors/sponsoring-open-source-contributors/sponsoring-an-open-source-contributor-through-github.md

 {% data reusables.sponsors.select-sponsorship-billing %}

 1. In the "Who can see your sponsorships?" section, choose a visibility option.
-1. Decide whether you want to receive email updates from the sponsored accounts, then select or deselect **Receive email updates from the maintainers you're sponsoring**.<br><br>
+1. Decide whether you want to receive email updates from the sponsored accounts, then select or deselect **Receive email updates from the maintainers you're sponsoring**.

-   {% note %}
+   > [!NOTE]

-   {% data reusables.sponsors.org-email-updates %}
+   > {% data reusables.sponsors.org-email-updates %}

-   {% endnote %}

 {% data reusables.sponsors.sponsor-as-business %}